mustafa-kamel/shipping-tracker/README.md

 ```

 - Create a mysql database and add its name and credentials to the `.env` file you just created in the app root directory or simply use the same name of the repo `shipping_tracker` and root as a username and password
-- After you have created a new database and added its credentials to the app config use run the app migrations
+- After you have created a new database and added its credentials to the app config run the app migrations
 ```bash
 php artisan migrate
 ```